bytefish/bytefish.de/blog/blazor_fluentui_and_odata.md

 ## Conclusion ##

 You now have a good idea how to add a powerful Data Grid to your Blazor application.
 It's easy to add your own filter components and integrate them into it.
-If you come up with a better API surface and extensibility I'd be glad to update the code.
+A lot of the code can be generalized I think to allow for other protocols, but I don't feel the need.

 My personal opinion is, that Microsoft is sitting on something great with Fluent UI Blazor and OData.
-In this article and my previous articles on OData Authorization and Relationship-based Access Control, you see me trying to connect the dots for Rapid Application Development.

-By using OData you have a standardized and documented language.
-There is simply *no need* for (esoteric) discussions about "RESTfuly-ness" of an API.
-A lot of problems have been solved for you (filtering, batching, error models, ...)!

-The `OData Connected Service 2022+` extension can be used to generate a high-quality service client.
-And nothing needs to be handwritten.
-I want to update the Contracts?
-It's as simple as a right click to refresh my Connected Service and I don't need to leave Visual Studio at all.